- 1 GRADES OF CONCRETE?

 M20 is also a common type of grade concrete.
 M20 has a compressive strength that gets added up to 28 days.

 The M20 Grade Concrete comes in a mix ratio of 1:1.5:3 .1 cement.1.5 sand and three aggregate.

 TheM20 stands for the mixture of aggregate, sand, and cement prepared so as the whole cement concrete cube of size becomes 154 cm by 15cm by another 15 cm.

 The mixture concrete is characterized by the strength of 20mpa, while its examination may get suggested after around 28 days.

 - Grade of concrete M20 can get used as an RCC.
 Reinforced Cement Concrete.

 - M20 works perfectly for the construction of internal floor slabs, columns, beams, and footing.

 - M20 grade concrete gets also used for mild exposure.

-- M20 gets popularly used on domestic floors and foundations where the average weight of the structure may be lighter.
+- M20 gets popularly used on domestic floors and foundations where the structure’s average weight may be lighter.

-- M20 grade concrete is ideal for high rising buildings since the more senior the concrete a grade has, the more it is useful in the rising of buildings.
+- M20 grade concrete is ideal for high rising buildings since the more senior the concrete a grade has, the more useful it is to raise buildings.

-- Degree of concrete M20 has an IS 45-2000 which has designated the whole concrete mix to construct items such as footings entirely.
+- The degree of concrete M20 has an IS 45-2000, which has designated the whole concrete mix to construct items such as footings entirely.